ShobanaMuthiah/BookDetails-using-Formik/README.md

+=> It is a CRUD operation website using Formik
+=> The website has 4 pages,
+  * Home
+  * product
+  * create
+  * edit
+=> It performs operations with Details of some books which given inside the useState as Default Array of Object structure.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.